-postcapillary venules the transition from capillaries to venules occurs gradually. postcapillary venules (pericytic venules) are characterized by the presence of pericytes.
+The transition from capillaries to venules occurs gradually.
+The immediate postcapillary venules (pericytic venules) are characterized by the presence of pericytes.
 The tunica intima of these vessels is composed of endothelium and a very thin subendothelial layer.
-The media of these venules may contain only contractile pericytes
+The media of these venules may contain only contractile pericytes.